Dredd: Plot

-While Dredd works his way toward Ma-Ma, she calls in the corrupt Judges Lex, Kaplan, Chan, and Alvarez.
-The four relieve Volt and Guthrie from duty and are allowed into the building.
-Dredd encounters Chan and is suspicious that he does not ask about Anderson's status.
-Seeing his cover blown, Chan attacks Dredd but is killed.
-Meanwhile, Kay tries to execute Anderson with her own weapon, but the pistol's DNA scanner does not recognize him and explodes, taking his hand off.
-She escapes and later encounters Kaplan, whom she promptly kills after reading her mind.
-Elsewhere, Dredd kills Alvarez but runs out of ammunition.
-He is subsequently shot and injured by Lex, but Dredd stalls him long enough for Anderson to arrive and kill Lex.
+While Dredd works his way toward Ma-Ma, she calls in the corrupt Judges Lex, Kaplan, Chan, and Alvarez, who enter the building.
+Kay tries to execute Anderson with her Lawgiver gun, but the DNA scanner does not recognize him and the gun explodes, destroying his arm before Anderson neutralizes him.
+Anderson escapes and kills Kaplan after reading her mind.
+Dredd, realizing the reinforcements are corrupt, initiates a firefight which kills Chan and Alvarez.
+Lex corners and wounds Dredd, before being fatally shot by Anderson.

-Anderson and Dredd obtain the code to Ma-Ma's apartment from her computer expert and confront her.
-Ma-Ma tells Dredd that if she dies, a device on her wrist will detonate explosives on the top floors, destroying the building.
-Because the detonator's signal will not reach the explosives from the ground floor, Dredd forces Ma-Ma to inhale Slo-Mo and throws her down the atrium to her death.
+Anderson obtains the access code to Ma-Ma's apartment from the mind of her computer expert and releases him after viewing his memories of torture and coercion at Ma-Ma's hands.
+Dredd admonishes her decision to release a suspect as a fail point and a crime.
+Anderson, in response, reminds him she already failed the assessment by being disarmed, and considers the computer expert a victim.
+The Judges infiltrate Ma-Ma's apartment where they kill most of her enforcers, although Anderson is shot and wounded.
+Ma-Ma reveals that, if Dredd kills her, a device on her wrist will detonate explosives on the top floors, destroying the building.
+Reasoning that the detonator's signal will not reach the explosives from the ground floor, Dredd forces Ma-Ma to inhale Slo-Mo and throws her down the atrium to her death.

-In the aftermath, Anderson accepts that she has failed her evaluation by getting disarmed and leaves.
+With order restored, the Judges leave Peach Trees as reinforcements arrive.
+Dredd tells Anderson her assessment is complete and she surrenders her badge before leaving.
 The Chief Judge asks Dredd about Anderson's performance; he responds that she has passed.